damenjoSitepu/rutin/README.md

 // 2023-08-05
 $rutinPlusTwoDay = Rutin::now()->addDays(2)->format("Y-m-d");

-/**
- * 2023-08-03
+// 2023-08-03
- *
- * IMPORTANT NOTE!
- * Null will cause an error, please take a note that null
- * safety are important if you not sure that
- * value will be taken as number
- */
 $rutinNull = Rutin::now()->addDays(null ??
 0)->format("Y-m-d");
 ```
+> [!WARNING]
+> Null will cause an error, please take a note that null safety are important if you not sure that value will be taken as number

 ---